AB-X-AR/INTERNSHIPS/TASK5/README.md

 3. The program will start capturing network packets and display the packet details in the terminal.
 4. It will also save the packet details to captured_packets.txt.
 5. Press Ctrl + Z or Ctrl + C to stop the packet capture process.

+**Ethical Concerns and Responsible Use:**

+Obtain explicit consent before using this code on others' devices.
+Restrict its use to educational or research purposes in controlled settings.
+Refrain from using it for malicious activities or unauthorized surveillance.
+Prioritize transparency and respect for privacy when handling sensitive information.